-TIME last week released its annual "100 Most Influential People" list, which this year includes a number of individuals who have made major contributions to health care.
+Time this week released its "100 Most Influential People" list, which includes a number of individuals who have made major contributions to health care.

-This year, TIME recognized several health care providers, scientists, public health officials, and advocates for their work in health care and combating the Covid-19 pandemic, including:
+This year, TIME recognized several health care providers, scientists, public health officials, and advocates for their work in health care, combating the Covid-19 pandemic, and advocacy for health equity including:

 - President Joe Biden, who after taking office in the midst of the Covid-19 pandemic "created a strong vaccine program that will save tens of thousands of lives," Sen. Bernie Sanders (D-Vt.) wrote.